WordPress/gutenberg/packages/README.md

 ```

 This commands adds the latest version of `glob` as a development dependency to the `package.json` file.
 It has to be executed from the root of the project.

+## Maintaining a Public API

+It's very important to have a good plan for what a new package will include.
+All constants, methods, and components exposed from the package will ultimately become part of the public API in WordPress core (exposed via the `wp` global - eg: `wp.blockEditor`) and as such will need to support indefinitely.
+You should be very selective in what is exposed by your package and ensure it is well documented.

 ## Maintaining API documentation